Marc Slutsky: Adam Ant

 Slutsky joined Adam Ant's band as the drummer for the "Ant Music 2024" U.S. tour, which took place from March to May 2024.
 After the U.S. leg of the tour, he rejoined Ant for the UK segment of the Ant Music tour later in 2024.

+Sons of Silver

+Slutsky is a member of the Los Angeles rock band Sons of Silver.
+He performed on the group's debut studio album, Runaway Emotions, released in 2025.